 At Synchronicity, we believe that health and wellness is the single most important part of life.
 Happiness doesn’t happen by chance.
 You must put in the effort, change less-than-ideal lifestyle habits, and embrace evidence-based healthcare.

 In the final analysis, we can’t rent you a snazzy cabin in the mountains or make you eat probiotic-infused yogurt.
-However, we can offer you fine hand-pressed, whole-plant Hemp Oil produced from sustainably raised, organic hemp plants.
+However, we can offer you fine hand-pressed, whole-plant Full-Spectrum Hemp Oil products made from sustainably raised, organic hemp plants.
 If you’re ready to get back in the driver’s seat in light of the plethora of wellness trends for 2020, contact us.
 Let’s talk hemp, health, and happiness.